aspose-drawing/Aspose.Drawing-API-Reference/english/java/com.aspose.drawing/graphics/_index.md

 | font | [Font](../../com.aspose.drawing/font) | [Font](../../com.aspose.drawing/font) that defines the text format of the string. |

 **Returns:**
-[SizeF](../../com.aspose.drawing/sizef) - This method returns a [SizeF](../../com.aspose.drawing/sizef) structure that represents the size, in the units specified by the `P:Graphics.PageUnit` property, of the string specified by the `text` parameter as drawn with the `font` parameter.
+[SizeF](../../com.aspose.drawing/sizef) - This method returns a [SizeF](../../com.aspose.drawing/sizef) structure that represents the size, in the units specified by the `Graphics.PageUnit` property, of the string specified by the `text` parameter as drawn with the `font` parameter.
 ### measureString(String text, Font font, SizeF layoutArea) {#measureString-java.lang.String-com.aspose.drawing.Font-com.aspose.drawing.SizeF-}
 ```
 public final SizeF measureString(String text, Font font, SizeF layoutArea)